WorldCereal/worldcereal-documentation/rdm/explore.md

 ## Retrieve data through API

-The RDM provides REST APIs to access data.
+The RDM provides REST APIs to access data.<br>

-### How to Retrieve Public Datasets
+The WorldCereal processing module makes use of these REST APIs to request reference data prior to training crop classification algorithms.<br>

+### RDM demo notebook
+In [this Jupyter notebook](https://github.com/WorldCereal/worldcereal-classification/blob/main/notebooks/worldcereal_RDM_demo.ipynb) we have implemented some user-friendly functionalities in Python allowing anyone to find, query, inspect and download entire datasets, metadata and individual observations.
+The notebook teaches you the practical skills needed to interact with reference data, representing the first step towards building your own crop type models.

+The notebook includes instructions on how to run the notebook without the need for installing anything to your local system.

+### Other resources

+In case you would like to learn more about the underlying API functionalities, here are some additional resources for you to consider:

+- **Jupyter notebook on how to access public datasets**

 <div style="text-align: justify">
-To access public datasets no user login is required.
-The following Python notebook demonstrates how to access public datasets, along with different data filtering options:<br>
+More detailed insights into how API requests are constructed to access public datasets.<br>
 </div>

 <iframe src="https://nbviewer.jupyter.org/github/WorldCereal/ewoc_rdm_demo_api/blob/main/rdmApiDemo.ipynb" width="100%" height="1000px"></iframe>

-### How to Retrieve User Private Datasets
+- **Jupyter notebook on how to access private datasets**

 <div style="text-align: justify">
 To access user uploaded private datasets through APIs, credentials are required.
 These credentials are the same as those that were used during [upload of the datasets](./upload.md).
 The following Python notebook demonstrates how to get user private datasets: